Big Cats Conservation Grant

 You can learn more about this opportunity by visiting the funder's website.

-- We specifically encourage applicants from around the world.
+- We encourage applications from around the world.

-- A local collaborator is required for your project: If you are planning to work outside of your home country, you must include the name and contact information for at least one local collaborator as a project team member in the application.
+- If you are planning to work outside of your home country, you must include the name and contact information for at least one local collaborator as a project team member in the application

 - As a result of changes in Chinese law effective January 1, 2017, the National Geographic Society is unable to support new grantee work in mainland China.